Transfusion medicine

 5.1.1 BIOSTATE (Factor VIII)

-Biostate is a high purity, sterile, freeze-dried powder containing purified human coagulation factor VIII (FVIII) and human von Willebrand factor (vWF) complex.
-Biostate is available as vials of 500 IU and 1,000 IU factor VIII.
-The reconstituted product has a vWF to FVIII ratio of 2:1 as detailed in Table 5.1.
+Biostate is a freeze-dried powder containing purified human coagulation factor VIII (FVIII) and human von Willebrand factor (vWF) complex.
+Biostate is available as vials of 1,000 IU factor VIII (when reconstituted to 10 mL the concentration is 100 IU/mL).
+The reconstituted product has a vWF to FVIII ratio of 2:1 so the vWF.RCo is 2000 IU (200 IU/mL).
 Biostate contains human albumin as a stabiliser.

 The FVIII/vWF complex in Biostate is purified from cryoprecipitate using selective precipitation and chromatography steps.
 The manufacturing process of Biostate includes solvent detergent, dry heat treatment, and partitioning steps for inactivation/removal of HIV, hepatitis A, hepatitis B, and hepatitis C and also have some effect on parvovirus B19.